chanzer0/subreddit-monitor-template/README.md

 The `config.json` file contains configuration settings for the application.

 1. **Create a `config.json` File:**
    In the root directory of this repository, copy and paste the `sample_config.json` file into a new file, that you should rename to `config.json`.
 Follow the instructions below to adjust the settings as needed.
+Do not forget to remove the `//` comments from the JSON file.

 2. **Add Configuration Settings:**